-Not many of my projects are available for viewing currently, so this showreel gives an impression of some of the films I made over the last years.
-The showreel consists parts of Blok, Ika, Eva and a music-video for The Quaint.
+Compilation of shots from Blok, Ika, Eva and a music-video for The Quaint.
 Gradually the separate films will become available for viewing online.

-Combined director’s cut of several commercials for international sportswear brand AGU.
-It's the result of 8 days of shooting in Italy and Austria with a total of 10 models.
+Combined director’s cut of several commercials for international sportswear-brand AGU.
+This video is the result of 8 days of shooting in Italy and Austria with a total of 10 models.
 Will be available online soon.

-A touching story of a girl who gets a long distance call from her dad...
+Touching story of a girl who gets a long distance call from her dad...
 Started out as a cinematography and sound design exercise, but turned into an ambitious project.
-Watch the making-of to see how it was made by a crew of only 3!
-This project is a great case study of how I like working: patiently working with a small team and a creative DIY-approach to achieve cinematic production value using a bit of creativity, careful storyboarding and some healthy patience.
+This project is a great case study of how I like working: patiently working with a small team and a creative DIY-approach to achieve cinematic production value.
+The film will be available online soon.

 Several years of atmospheric photography.